balderdashy/sails-docs/reference/ModelMethods.md

 | 1 | Data to Send        |   `object`              |   Yes       |
 | 2 | Request      |   `Request object` |   No       |

 The default implementation of publishCreate only publishes messages to the firehose, and to sockets subscribed to the model class using the `watch` method.
+It also subscribes all sockets "watching" the model class to the new instance.
 The socket message to subscribers will include the following properties:

 + **id** - the `id` attribute of the new model instance
 + **verb**  - `"created"` (a string)